Viewing the viewers: Deep data collection with German start-up Tållbeard

 Posted on Apr 15, 2019 by Daisy Dickinson

-A German start-up is measuring everything from skin temperature to eye tracking to understand what makes viewers tick – and what keeps them coming back for more.
+A Berlin-based company is measuring everything from skin temperature to eye tracking to understand what makes viewers tick – and what keeps them coming back for more.

 Mark Drexler and business partner Sebastian Erhardt founded Berlin-based Tållbeard Studios in 2016 as a product design company with a wide, multi-disciplinary strategy, embracing both art and science.
 Through its Cognitive Laboratories arm, the business mixes cutting-edge technology with social science to give customers real-time analysis of every aspect of a product user’s experience.

 Prior to Tållbeard, Drexler had a career working with high-profile brands, such as Adidas and Sony, and consulting for agile start-ups from product vision to rollout.
 Most recently, he helped build the design team at the Telekom Innovation Labs (T-Labs), the R&D unit of Deutsche Telekom, working in partnership with the Technische Universität Berlin.

 The Tållbeard team includes product designers, social and cognitive scientists, usability experts and developers.

 “Tållbeard offers operational, technical and strategic support in product development, usability, testing, user experience and service design, with a focus on multi-channel and multi-device, user-centric design,” explains Drexler.
 “We involve users or fans very early in a client’s product development process through biometric usability tests, for example.
 Already testing a product or feature before the real market entry saves a lot of time and money.”

 Tållbeard Cognitive Laboratories specialises in deep analysis, examining exactly what makes viewers tick and why.